 - Clean up of concentrated areas of plastic waste already in the environment, particularly the major conduits of waste, like rivers, that carry land-based plastic waste to the sea

-Sumitomo Chemical participated in the Global Working Group on Energy and Climate Change of the International Council of Chemical Associations (ICCA).
+The Sumitomo Chemical Group participated in the leader group for energy and climate change of the International Council of Chemical Associations (ICCA).
 We contributed to joint international research related to helping reduce GHG emissions through chemical products and technologies.
 We also worked to promote the spread of the results of the research.

 In addition, we also participate in the leader group for chemical substance policy and health.
 We conduct surveys related to regulatory trends around the world and mechanisms for relaying information on chemical substances contained in products.
 We also cooperate in promoting widespread product stewardship in each participating country, focusing on those in Asia.
 Furthermore, we participated in a task force on plastic waste problems and in discussions based on sound science related to problems surrounding microplastics and plastic substitutes.